 1. Predators

-In his or her nastiest form, a Predator is an individual, who, with great forethought and planning, purposely targets one or more Victims.
+In its nastiest form, a Predator is an individual who, with great forethought and planning, purposely targets one or more Victims.
 S(he) will do or say what s(he) must to set events in motion that s(he) hopes will result in personal benefit to her/himself, even at significant cost to the company.

 2. Enablers

-As the name implies, Enablers enable Predators, to do all or part of what the Predator needs to be done.
+As the name implies, Enablers enable Predators to accomplish all or part of what the Predator needs to do.
 Why?
-Because they believe what the Predator tells them, because they believe supporting the Predator will benefit them, or simply out of fear that if they don’t the Predator will turn on them.
+Because they believe what the Predator tells them, because they believe supporting the Predator will benefit them, or simply out of fear that if they don’t, the Predator will turn on them.

 3. Victims

-The third of the personas of office, politics, not much beyond the name need be said.
+The third of the office personas, politics, requires little beyond the name to be said.
 Victims are on the receiving end of office politics, at least in those cases that succeed.
-However not all do and when they don’t the Predator and his/her Enablers can become their Victims.
+However, not all do, and when they don’t, the Predator and his/her Enablers can become their Victims.

-Don’t be fooled into thinking Predators will leave you alone as long as you’re doing what everyone sees to be a good job.
-Not only will they not your job performance might enlarge the target on your back.
+Don’t be fooled into thinking Predators will leave you alone as long as you’re doing what everyone sees as a good job.
+Not only will they not, but your job performance might enlarge the target on your back.

 If they fear you, if they can’t outcompete you, they may attempt to damage you in some other way.
-Or taking a less conspiratorial view, they simply may see things differently than you, believing what you are doing is not good for the company and certainly not good for them.
+Or, taking a less conspiratorial view, they may simply see things differently than you, believing that what you are doing is not good for the company and certainly not in their best interest.

-Office politics, the interpersonal dynamics within a workplace, can involve a range of personas, each with its motivations and behaviours.
+Office politics, the interpersonal dynamics within a workplace, can involve a range of personas, each with their own motivations and behaviours.
 Here are some further distinct personas commonly involved in office politics:

 4. The Networker

-This persona excels in building relationships and is often seen engaging with different people across various levels in the organization.
+This persona excels at building relationships and is often seen engaging with people across various levels within the organisation.
 They are skilled in navigating the social landscape of the office and use their connections to influence decisions and gather information.

 5. The Power Player

 Often holding a position of authority, the Power Player uses their status and influence to impact decisions and outcomes.
-They are strategic, goal-oriented, and not afraid to wield their power to get what they want.
+They are strategic, goal-oriented, and unafraid to use their power to achieve their objectives.

 6. The Gossip